 Roasted acorn squash rings stuffed with quinoa, apples, cranberries, sage, and cheddar.
 A main dish for vegetarians that also works as a side dish for everyone else!

 Vanilla-scented sweet potatoes lightly sweetened with maple syrup and topped with candied pecans.
 The perfect alternative to the typical marshmallow-topped sweet potato casserole.

 Heirloom carrots make this simple Thanksgiving side dish a showstopper.

 Tender roasted green beans are topped with caramelized shallots.

 Don't forget the gravy!
 This Wild Mushroom Gravy is the perfect accompaniment to your favorite mashed potato recipe.

 This is my favorite recipe from our Thanksgiving line-up.
-I’m usually not a big stuffing fan, but between the Whole Grain bread and fresh veggies, this was the best gluten free stuffing–no, the best stuffing, period–I've ever had.
+I'm usually not a big stuffing fan, but between the Whole Grain bread and fresh veggies, this was the best gluten free stuffing–no, the best stuffing, period–I've ever had.

 The secret ingredient in this cranberry sauce is ginger ale!
 Don't be too intimidated to make your own cranberry sauce--it couldn't be easier.

 Make the creme anglaise a day in advance and let the bread pudding cook while you eat dinner and this dessert is completely stress-free.
 And since it's made in the slow cooker, it frees up space in the oven too!